VegaDeftwing/OpGuidesHugoSrc/content/Other/Conlangs/neography.md

 ### Same language, new system

 Intriguingly, some neoscripts use an existing language but instead of just mapping the letters to new symbols change the way we think about a 'character' all together.
+Often this is to make the spelling and sounds more consistent with eachother.

 <div style="float: right; width: 30%;padding-left: 1em;">
 <img src="https://www.omniglot.com/images/langsamples/udhr_fontok.gif" style="border-radius:.4em;filter: sepia(40%) hue-rotate(-50deg);">